tomramos/tomramos.github.io/_pages/publications.md

 - ["Has Democracy Reduced the Rich-Poor Gap in Child Mortality?
 An Analysis of 5 Million Births from 50 Developing Countries Since 1970"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2466131).

--"One pandemic is not like the other:  Contrasting Covid-19 against a New Pandemic" (with Fábio Caldieraro, Chad Hazlett and Marcus Nascimento).
+- "One pandemic is not like the other:  Contrasting Covid-19 against a New Pandemic" (with Fábio Caldieraro, Chad Hazlett and Marcus Nascimento).